-- If a student does not receive an explanation for a grade from the instructor within a reasonable time of making a request, the student may consult the director of undergraduate studies or department chair for assistance in obtaining an explanation.
+- If a student does not receive an explanation for a grade from the instructor within a reasonable time of making a request, the student may consult the director of undergraduate studies, director of graduate studies, or department chair for assistance in obtaining an explanation.
 Students also may seek assistance from the campus student conflict resolution office.

 This policy is not applicable to the Duluth campus.